Improving the Business Acumen of Your Team Should Be A Priority

 The best business training includes on-going simulations and hands-on practice

-A program on sales acumen won’t magically turn your reps into Warren Buffett.
+A program on business acumen won’t magically turn your reps into Warren Buffett.
 The best business training includes on-going simulations and hands-on practice.
 Integrating the classroom and real-life will help reps better apply their business knowledge in ways that are practical.

 At Brevet, we work with sales organizations to expand their teams’ business knowledge, both inside and outside of the classroom.
 The global business environment is changing rapidly.
 It’s critical that reps understand Business 101 and beyond.
-Contact us to benchmark your sales training and to learn more about The Brevet Group’s Growth Academy, our approach to rep sales acumen training.
+Contact us to benchmark your sales training and to learn more about The Brevet Group’s Growth Academy, our approach to rep business acumen training.